 CINERAMA: The Last Belch

 Using Smilebox and other corrective technology via Blu-ray, How the West Was Won is the best restoration of a mediocre movie I’ve seen before the Blu-ray of Doctor Zhivago.
 Simulating the curved Cinerama screen effect, the movie finally becomes substantially more—no, make that much more—watchable.
-The original Cinerama movies have always been problematic for audiences because of those damned two seams that joined the three camera technique together; despite all the camouflage (trees, mountains, poles, buildings, overstuffed sets, etc.) used to conceal, the seams were persistent distractions.
-If the prints were old and dirty, the color differences and scratches in the strips were additional annoyances and sometimes one of the reels wasn’t quite aligned when projected.
-And of course, the blocking of actors was so exaggerated as to become exhausting to watch: the performers (particularly Debbie Reynolds) were too often anxiously crammed into the middle panel to help avoid the distortions of movements that occurred when they moved into the views of the left and/or right panels.
-And when the actors were speaking to each other, they often didn’t look like they were looking at one another because in fact they weren’t, hoping to compensate for the huge 146 degree expanse of screen angle and only occasionally did the trick work.
+The original Cinerama movies have always been problematic for audiences because of those damned two seams that joined the three camera technique; even with all the camouflage (trees, mountains, poles, buildings, overstuffed sets, etc.) used to conceal, the seams were persistent distractions.
+If the prints were old and dirty, the color differences and scratches in the strips were additional annoyances, as were projector alignments.
+And of course, the blocking of actors was so exaggerated as to become exhausting to watch: the performers were too often anxiously crammed into the middle panel to help avoid the distortions of movements that occurred when they moved into the views of the left and/or right panels.
+When the actors were speaking to each other, they often didn’t look like they were looking at one another because in fact they weren’t, hoping to compensate for the huge 146 degree expanse of screen angle and only occasionally did the trick work.
 Cinerama was great for outdoor panoramas and action, especially if the three cameras were moving straight forward or if the action moved towards the audience.
-But when, for instance, the buffalos were rampaging from right to middle and then to left, the distortion was peculiarly curvy, without logic to the eye.
-The process took in busied up large sets with high satisfaction yet if the sets were of a reduced size, like a train car or a hotel bedroom, the warpiness caused by the camera angles suggested an accidental example of some of Terry Gilliams’s Mad Hatter set designs.
-Processed shots—in-studio action on rafts and railroad cars—were pitifully exposed.
-Because there are only a few original 3 panel Cinerama theatres left, the closest audiences have been able to get an idea of what the process offered—mainly screen size and the flawed sense of depth—is the poor 35 and 70mm transfers.
-With the 2008 release of Warner Bros.
-Blu-ray edition of the restoration, HWWW is a “must see” for lovers of Cinerama and those new to it; not only are there the terrific enhancements of color, definition and sound and sound effects but now, because of corrective software, this Cinerama is a breathtaking improvement over the original.
-The biggest and most obvious improvement is the near elimination of those two lines.
-While some remain (the unnecessary lift from The Alamo the one super glaring example), the seams in many vistas have disappeared altogether.
-We’re glued to the crystal-clear imagery and its stunning cleanliness that we don’t pay attention to the cliche-ridden story.
-The daytime sweeps provide us with the sensation of textures: we can virtually reach out and touch the lumber, trees and most amazingly the dirt of earth.
-All of the night scenes, including those for the Civil War and the beautifully appointed interior sets, have a near-transcendent spell about them; we get caught up in the allure of luxury.
-And yes, there is the perception of depth, so the larger the TV screen, the more impressive it is.
+But when the buffalos were moving from one side to the middle and then to the third side, the distortion was peculiarly zigzaggy, without logic to the eye.
+The process took in busied up large sets with high satisfaction; sets that were of a reduced size, like a train car or a hotel bedroom, went warpy caused by the camera angles suggesting an accidental example of some of Terry Gilliams’s Mad Hatter designs.
+Processed shots—in-studio action on rafts and railroad cars—were and remain pitifully exposed.
+With only a few original 3 panel Cinerama theatres left, the closest an audience can get to the promise of what the process offered—mainly screen size and the flawed sense of depth—are the violative 35 and 70mm transfer prints on the box.
+This changes dramatically with the 2008 release of Warner Bros.
+Blu-ray edition of the restoration: HWWW is a “must see” curiosity for lovers of Cinerama and those new to it.
+The enhancements of color, definition, sound, sound effects and the Smilebox simulaton of depth make it a breathtaking improvement over the original.
+The biggest and most obvious betterment is the near elimination of those two lines.
+Some are still present, in the unnecessary lifts from The Alamo and Raintree County as glaring examples.
+The crystal-clear imagery and its cleanliness help us get past the cliche-ridden story; the daytime sweeps provide us with the sensation of textures, as we can virtually reach out and touch the lumber, trees and most amazingly the dirt of earth.
+The night scenes, including those for the Civil War and the beautifully appointed interiors, have a near-transcendent spell about them; we get caught up in the allure of luxury.
 The restoration isn’t confined to Cinerama.
-The technicians provide a flat-screen version with all the improvements, sans SmileBox’s curvature technology, and it’s the one TCM now airs.
-The deluxe Blu-ray packaging includes the Random House hardcover souvenir booklet, with a better cover shot, and the flat-screen version and the fun documentary Cinerama Adventure.
-Since 2008, the Cinerama travelogues have been restore twice, ultilizing advances in restoration, and it’s expected but not confirmed yet that HWWW will also undergo another.
+The technicians provide a flat-screen version with all the improvements, sans Smilebox’s curvature, and it’s the one TCM now airs.
+The deluxe Blu-ray packaging includes the Random House hardcover souvenir booklet (with a better cover shot), the flat-screen version and the fun documentary Cinerama Adventure.
+Since 2008, the Cinerama travelogues have been restored twice, ultilizing advances in corrective software, and it’s expected but not confirmed that HWWW will also undergo a second refurb.

 ROLL OVER IMAGES (from the SmileBox Edition)